Bill Ready: Braintree and Venmo

-Ready was CEO of Braintree from its early days before it had its first payment processing product.
-He led the build of Braintree's first payment processing product, its first native mobile payment APIs and its acquisition of Venmo in 2012 when Venmo was still in beta and had fewer than 3,000 users.
-In 2012, under his leadership, Braintree acquired Venmo.
+Ready served as CEO of Braintree from its early development stage through its acquisition by PayPal in September 2013, overseeing the company's growth in mobile payment services and expansion into a multi-billion dollar revenue business.
+He led the build of Braintree's first native mobile payment APIs and its acquisition of Venmo in 2012 when Venmo was still in beta and had fewer than 3,000 users.
+In 2012, under his leadership, Braintree acquired Venmo positioning the company as a leader in peer-to-peer payment offerings and increasing its presence within the financial technology sector.

 PayPal

 In 2013, Ready joined PayPal when its then-parent company, eBay Inc., acquired Ready's startup, Braintree Payments Solutions LLC.
 After the acquisition, Ready continued as CEO of both Braintree and Venmo.
-He later led PayPal's global product and engineering organization.
+He later led PayPal's global product and engineering organization overseeing the development and expansion of products.

 In October 2016, Ready was appointed PayPal's chief operating officer (COO).
 In this role, he was responsible for product, technology, engineering, and end-to-end customer experiences for PayPal's consumer, merchant, Braintree, Venmo, Paydiant, and Xoom businesses.
-He also was the co-chair of PayPal's Operating Group.
+He also was the co-chair of PayPal's Operating Group with responsibility for the full profit and loss of the company.

-Ready held the position of COO until 2019 before departing to join Google.
+Ready served as PayPal's COO until 2019, during which time the company expanded its digital payments and financial technology operations, before his departure to join Google.

 Google

 In January 2020, Ready joined Google as the company's new President of Commerce, Payments and Next Billion users.
-During his tenure, he led strategies to extend digital commerce offerings.
+During his tenure, he led strategies to extend digital commerce offerings and supported the company's efforts to reach a broader global user base.
 He worked in this role until he joined Pinterest.

 Pinterest

 In June 2022, Pinterest announced the appointment of Ready as its new CEO, succeeding company co-founder, Ben Silbermann.
 Under Ready, Pinterest's valuation doubled to approximately $28 billion in 2024.
+As of January 2026, Pinterest's valuation has dropped below $15 billion.
 During his time as CEO, Ready has been an advocate for advancing online safety and addressing harmful effects of social media.
 He has advocated for phone-free schools, digital IDs for age-verification purposes, and youth online safety overall.